mtk2xfugaku/modernpythonprogramming/README.md

 # Modern Python Programming

 An open and opensource book about modern python programming.
 The book is availbel at [link](https://mtk2xfugaku.github.io/modernpythonprogramming/) and can also be run and build locally using mdbook.
+Generated static html files are stored in `docs` directory.

 Install mdbook using cargo as `cargo install mdbook`.